metablaster/WindowsFirewallRuleset/README.md

 There are at least 4 methods to be up to date with this firewall, each with it's own benefits:

+### Using GitHub Desktop app

+This method is similar to git command, but instead you'll use a graphical interface which you can get from here: [GitHub Desktop][github desktop]

+The benefit of using GitHub Desktop is that you easily see code changes on you desktop for each individual update.

+To use it you will need [github account][github join] and a [fork][github fork] of this repository in your GitHub account.

+To configure GitHub Desktop see [GitHub Desktop Documentation][github desktop docs] or search for some tutorial online.

 ### Manual release download

-This method requires you to simply download released scripts which can be found in [Releases][release], this is always from "master" branch
+This method requires you to simply download released zip file which can be found in [Releases][release], this is always from "master" branch

 ### Manual beta download

-This method is good if you want to download from "develop" branch, to do so, use the `branch` button here on this site to switch to either master or develop branch, next use `Code` button and either clone or download zip.
+This method is good if you want to download from "develop" branch, to do so, use the `branch` button here on this site and switch to develop branch, next use `Code` button and either clone or download zip.

-### Using GitHub Desktop app

-This method is similar to the one that follows, but instead you'll use a graphical interface which you can get from here: [GitHub Desktop][github desktop]

-To use it you will need [github account][github join] and a [fork][github fork] of this repository in your GitHub account.

-To configure GitHub Desktop see [GitHub Desktop Documentation][github desktop docs]

 ### Using git command

-This method is similar to GitHub Desktop above but good if you need to do it in console, In addition to 2 mentioned requirements for GitHub Desktop you will also need [git][download git] and optionally (but recommended) [SSH keys][github ssh]
+This method is similar to GitHub Desktop above but good if you need specific git features.\
+In addition to 2 mentioned requirements for GitHub Desktop you will also need [git][download git] and optionally (but recommended) [SSH keys][github ssh]

-Follow steps below to check for updates once you installed git and cloned your own fork:
+Follow steps below to check for updates once you installed git and [cloned][clone] your own fork:

 - Right click on Start button in Windows
 - Click `Windows PowerShell` to open PowerShell